Collyridianism: In the Quran

 However, research in Quranic studies suggests that "the Quranic accusations that Christians claim Mary as God can be understood as a rhetorical statement."
 For example, David Thomas states that verse 5:116 need not be seen as describing actually professed beliefs but rather as giving examples of shirk (claiming divinity for beings other than God) and a "warning against excessive devotion to Jesus and extravagant veneration of Mary, a reminder linked to the central theme of the Qur'an that there is only one God and He alone is to be worshipped."
 Similarly, Gabriel Said Reynolds, Sidney Griffith and Mun'im Sirry argue that the verse is to be understood as a rhetorical statement to warn against the dangers of deifying Jesus or Mary.

-Neo-Collyridianism

-In 2006, The Remnant magazine published news about the emergence of a religious movement call "Mary-Is-God Catholic Movement" (MIGCM) in the Philippines that believes that the Virgin Mary is a goddess and It is the third Hypostasis of the Trinity.
-The magazine described this movement as a revival of a sect Collyridianism.
-The Times reported that the founder of this group is called "Dominic Sanchez Falar".Dayton University published an article condemning this religious group.